phalcon-orphanage/docs/docs/en/3.1/tutorial-rest.md

 <a name='retrieving-data'></a>
 ## Retrieving Data
 The first `handler` that we will implement is which by method GET returns all available robots.
-Let's use PHQL to perform this simple query returning the results as JSON:
+Let's use PHQL to perform this simple query returning the results as JSON.
+[File: `index.php`]

 ```php
 <?php